Susanna Reid: Career

 In 2013, Reid took part in Strictly Come Dancing (series 11).
 Her professional dance partner was Kevin Clifton.
 The couple finished as one of the joint runners-up.

 On 31 December 2013, Reid presented the New Year Live programme on BBC One.

-In February 2014, it was reported that ITV were attempting to recruit Reid for their new breakfast programme, with a £1 million salary.
+In February 2014, it was reported that ITV was attempting to recruit Reid for its new breakfast programme, with a £1 million salary.
 Reid had previously rejected claims of moving to ITV in December 2013, during her Strictly Come Dancing stint, saying she would "bleed BBC" if cut open.
 On 3 March 2014, the BBC confirmed Reid's move to ITV to front rival breakfast programme Good Morning Britain, which replaced its former breakfast show Daybreak.
 She co-hosts the show alongside rotating male presenters Monday-Wednesday and with Ben Shephard every Thursday.
 She hosts the show from 6 am to 9 am.

 On 19 December 2014, Reid appeared on a special Text Santa episode of Tipping Point with fellow Good Morning Britain presenters.
 In 2017, Reid co-presented Save Money: Good Food alongside Matt Tebbutt.

-In October 2018, Reid appeared as a cameo in Hollyoaks.
+In October 2018, Reid had a cameo appearance in Hollyoaks.

 In July 2020, Reid appeared on Celebrity Gogglebox alongside barrister and TV judge Robert Rinder.

-On 3 May 2022, Reid interviewed Prime Minister Boris Johnson live on Good Morning Britain.
+On 3 May 2022, Reid interviewed then-Prime Minister Boris Johnson live on Good Morning Britain.

+In 2023 Reid appeared as a Sitter in Sky Arts' Portrait Artist of the Year.

 Awards

-In March 2014, the Television and Radio Industries Club named Reid Newsreader of the Year at their annual awards, the week after it was announced she would join ITV.
+In March 2014, the Television and Radio Industries Club named Reid Newsreader of the Year at its annual awards, the week after it was announced she would join ITV.
 In 2015, she again won the same award.

-In 2015, she also received an Honorary Fellowship from her alma mater, Cardiff University.
+In 2015, she also received an honorary fellowship from her alma mater, Cardiff University.

+In February 2024, Reid won Network Presenter of the Year at the Royal Television Society Television Journalism Awards 2024.

 Personal life

-Reid separated from partner, former sports correspondent Dominic Cotton in 2014 after 16 years together.
-Reid lives in South London with her three children.
-Reid is a supporter of Crystal Palace, visiting the club's Selhurst Park ground with her dance partner while taking part in Strictly Come Dancing, in 2013.
+Reid separated from partner, former sports correspondent Dominic Cotton in February 2014 after 16 years together.
+The couple have three sons, born in 2002, 2004, and 2005.
+Reid lives in Balham, South London.
+She is a supporter of Crystal Palace, visiting the club's Selhurst Park ground with her dance partner while taking part in Strictly Come Dancing, in 2013.
+In 2015, she said she suffers "very mild tinnitus".
 In November 2018, Reid revealed that she was in a relationship with Crystal Palace chairman Steve Parish.
 However it was announced in April 2019 that the relationship had ended.

 Reid is a pescetarian, something she used to discuss occasionally with chef James Martin when commenting on the dishes on Saturday Kitchen.
-In 2015, she said she suffers "very mild tinnitus".